-Trump Is Perfectly Healthy And Has No Mental Issues, According To The White House Doctor
+Trump Got A Perfect Score On His Mental Health Test, The White House Doctor Says

 "He's very articulate when he speaks to me," he said.

-In terms of his physical health, Jackson said the president actually showed "above average" capacity for exercise for someone of his age and had great cardiac health, "energy," and "stamina," despite weighing 239 pounds—just one pound shy of being classified as "obese" on the body mass index.
+In terms of his physical health, Jackson said the president actually showed "above average" capacity for exercise for someone of his age and had great cardiac health, "energy," and "stamina," despite weighing 239 pounds — just one pound shy of being classified as "obese" on the body mass index.
 He also has a total cholesterol of 223, which is higher than recommended, and is taking medication to address that, Jackson said.

 The president, like most Americans, would benefit from a "diet that is lower and fat and carbohydrates," along with more exercise, the doctor said.